vygr/ChrysaLisp/docs/INTRO.md

 ### Windows 64bit

-Unzip the snapshot.zip file with your favourite Zip application.
+Unzip the snapshot.zip file with your favorite Zip application.
 With 7Zip just right click on the snapshot.zip file and choose 'Extract Here'.

 Download and install the SDL frameworks from: https://www.libsdl.org/download-2.0.php

-Get the development versions for both frameworks and unzip them somwhere.
+Get the development versions for both frameworks and unzip them somewhere.
 Copy the .dll files from the lib folders into your ChrysaLisp folder.

 SDL2.dll